-To be admitted at the first year level, an applicant must be a graduate of an accredited secondary school.
-Graduates of unaccredited schools will be asked to take College Board Achievement Tests or the American College Test.
+To be admitted at the first-year level, an applicant must be a graduate of an accredited secondary school.
+Graduates of unaccredited schools will be asked to take College Board Achievement Tests or the ACT.

 Home-schooled students and students attending unaccredited high schools should contact the Office of Undergraduate Admissions prior to September of their senior year to determine if additional credentials such as SAT II Subject Exams should be submitted.

 For older students, the results of the General Education Development (GED) test may be presented in place of a high school diploma.